DM1122/rob521-labs/lab4/lab_4_report.md

 Below is a screenshot of the real Myhal mapped map.
 ![Myhal Map](captures/myhal-map.jpg)

 During acquisition, it was noticed that the map would occasionally rotate out of place.
-We believe this to be due to occasional wheel slippage during turns, which introduces errors into the GMapping algorithm, which it then corrects for
+We believe this to be due to occasional wheel slippage during turns, which introduces errors into the GMapping algorithm, which it then corrects for through lidar scan matching